 Employers want candidates to do their research during the hiring process.
-Here are seven things you should know about the company before the job interview.
+Here are eight things you should know about the company before the job interview.

-One thing that hiring managers want from job candidates is for them to show up to the job interview having done their research about the company.
-One of the easiest ways to make a bad impression is to show up knowing nothing about what the company does and who works there.
-The hiring manager wants to know that you are enthusiastic about the job and the company and they want you to show this by learning as much as you can about the business.
+One thing that hiring managers want from job candidates is for them to show up to the job interview, having done their research about the company.
+One of the easiest ways to make a wrong impression is to show up knowing nothing about what the company does and who works there.
+The hiring manager wants to see that you are enthusiastic about the job and the company, and they want you to show this by learning as much as you can about the business.

-A lot of people don’t actually bother to do this, so if you do, you’ll already be ahead of the competition.
+Many people don’t bother to do this, so you’ll already be ahead of the competition if you do.
 How do you research the company?
 Visit the company website and social media pages, Google them, and ask your connections for any information they can share.
 Not sure what sort of information you’re looking for?
-Here are seven things you should know about the company before the job interview.
+Here are eight things you should know about the company before the job interview.

 What they sell

-Obviously, what kind of products and services the company sells and what they do is something you should know before the job interview.
-Every company is selling something – sweatshirts, mugs, food, ideas, cleaning services, software, dreams… — and the job for which you’re interviewing plays some role in selling that thing.
+What kind of products and services the company sells and what they do is something you should know before the job interview.
+Every company is selling something – sweatshirts, mugs, food, ideas, cleaning services, software, dreams — and the job you’re interviewing for plays some role in selling that thing.
 So, know what it is.
 Are there different types of products and services?
 How many are there?
-Do they specialize in one or two things or is there a wide selection?
+Do they specialize in one or two things, or is there a wide selection?
 Familiarize yourself with the company’s offerings.
-Have you used the products yourself and do you know them well?
+Have you used the products yourself, and do you know them well?

 The company history

 How long have they been around?
 Was it founded two years ago or 100 years ago?
-Have they always done the same thing or did they change direction at some point, like Nokia, which started off selling rubber boots before becoming one of the biggest players on the cellphone market in the 1990s?
+Have they always done the same thing, or did they change direction at some point, like Nokia, which started off selling rubber boots before becoming one of the most prominent players on the cellphone market in the 1990s?
 Did they grow from one guy in his garage to a major player on the market?
-That’s the sort of thing you can reference when asked “Why do you want to work here?”
+That’s the thing you can reference when asked, “Why do you want to work here?”

 Who the key players are

-Find out who the senior management team is, what their roles are and what they do.
-Does the CEO have a big online presence and/or a cool backstory about beating the odds (or growing the company out of his garage)?
-Again, this is something you can point to when asked why you want to work there or why you think you’re a good fit for the organization.
+Find out who the senior management team is, their roles, and what they do.
+Does the CEO have a significant online presence or a cool backstory about beating the odds (or growing the company out of his garage)?
+Again, you can point to this when asked why you want to work there or why you think you’re a good fit for the organization.

 Who their customers are

-Is the company B2B or B2C (meaning do they sell their products and services directly to consumers or to other companies)?
+Is the company B2B or B2C (meaning do they sell their products and services directly to consumers or other companies)?
 What is the demographic of their target audience?
-Is it 25-year-olds with expendable income to spend on fancy shoes, 40-year-olds who want to lose weight (B2C) or large grocery store chains or enterprise hotels (B2B)?
+Is it 25-year-olds with expendable income to spend on fancy shoes, 40-year-olds who want to lose weight (B2C), large grocery store chains, or enterprise hotels (B2B)?
 Knowing who they want to sell to will help you demonstrate how you can be a valuable part of that process.
-It’s also helpful to know who they want to reach and aren’t reaching yet, especially if your role is to be in research and development, marketing, or sales.
-This is something you can ask about in the interview: “Who do you want to reach that you haven’t yet?”
+It’s also helpful to know who they want to reach and aren’t reaching yet, especially if your role is in research and development, marketing, or sales.
+You can ask about this in the interview: “Who do you want to reach that you haven’t yet?”

 Who their competitors are

 Do some digging into the company’s competitors on the market.
 Are they many or few?
 Are they global, local, or a combination of the two?
-Knowing this allows you to discuss whether the company actually views them as major competition and why.
+Knowing this allows you to discuss whether the company views them as major competition and why.
 And, if so, what the company does better or differently or what they could do better or differently.
 Knowing who the competition is also helps you avoid silly gaffes like showing up wearing or holding a competitor’s product.
-We once read about a person who showed up to an interview with the Coca Cola company carrying a Pepsi product.
-They did not get the job.
+We once read about a person who showed up to an interview with the Coca-Cola company carrying a Pepsi product and they did not get the job.